MeghanaAnand09/Task_Manager_Object_Oriented_Programming/README.md

 # Task_Manager_Object_Oriented_Programming
 A simple Task Manager using concepts of Object Oriented Programming in C++.

-Inheritance, Encapsulation, Abstraction and Polymorphism are incorporated.
+Inheritance, Encapsulation, Abstraction and Polymorphism concepts are incorporated.